aws-amplify/amplify-data/docs/cancellation.md

     App -->> App : Promise A throws
 ```

-### Default (Broken) State for Modeled
+### The "Gap" in Modeled Operations

+Modeled operations (e.g., `client.Todo.list()`) are not inherently cancellable by the simple virtue of using `client.graphql()` under the hood.
+This is due to the layers of response processing needed by modeled operations, which ultimately results in the customer-facing `Promise` being distinct from the original, underlying, "cancellable" `Promise`.

-Without some additional mapping, modeled operations are not cancelable as desired.
-Again, simplifying the REST layer out of our conceptual model, here's the flow:
+Again, simplifying the REST layer out of our conceptual model, here's gap in the flow:

 ```mermaid
 sequenceDiagram